15knots/cmake4eclipse/README.md

 ---
 # Release History
-## 1.4.8 Upcoming (2017-??)
+## 1.4.8 (2017-05-22)
 ### Changes
 - Closed #26: CMakeFiles, cache and others generated into wrong directory
-- Closed #31: CMAKE_EXPORT_COMPILE_COMMANDS Parser fails if compiler executable has a MSDOS "Short path" name
+- Closed #31: CMAKE_EXPORT_COMPILE_COMMANDS Parser fails if compiler executable has a MSDOS "Short path" name.
+Thanks to @nolange for reproting and testing under windows
 - Requires Java 7 or newer

 ### Repository URL